Fundamentals of good estate management

 - set out the actions needed to achieve the estate strategy

-- cover the short to medium term
+- cover the short to medium term (up to 2 years)

 - be signed off by your board

 - be aligned to the estate vision and strategy